tloncorp/tlon-apps/README.md

 ## Use of current-day Landscape agents

-At the moment, Groups and Talk both make use of `%settings-store`, `%s3-store`, and `%contact-store` agents in the `%landscape` desk.
-We will eventually distribute these as part of the base `%garden` desk (and finally rename `%garden` to `%landscape`, reducing confusion everywhere).
+At the moment, Groups and Talk both make use of `%settings-store`, `%s3-store`, and `%contact-store` agents in the `%landscape` desk (the poorly named desk for old groups).
+We will eventually distribute these as part of the base `%garden` desk (the desk for the main app UI we now call landscape).
+Finally we will rename `%garden` to `%landscape`, reducing confusion everywhere).

 We have plans to replace `%contact-store`with a Groups agent (and standalone contact + identity management app) on the tails of Tlon core devs’ [subscription